Working With Stakeholders

 The precautionary approach constitutes an important element in Resolute’s approach to sustainability, meaning that where there is a threat of serious or irreversible damage, lack of full scientific certainty is not used as a reason for postponing cost-effective measures to prevent environmental degradation.
 We support ongoing research on the impact of our business activities on the environment and are continuously seeking methods to improve our performance.
 Conducting environmental reviews prior to the implementation of new projects, along with constant performance monitoring, also demonstrates our commitment to responsibly managing the natural resources in our care.

-The company’s sustainability strategy has four areas of primary focus, supported by public commitments made in a number of key performance areas.
-The strategy is summarized below.
+Supported by public commitments in a number of key performance areas, our strategy is summarized in the table below.

 Sustainability Oversight and Commitments